Codecademy/docs/content/cpp/concepts/exceptions/exceptions.md

 ---
 Title: 'Exceptions'
 Description: 'In C++, an exception is the computers response to a problem that occurs while executing a programs code.
 The computer will create an exception, and if the code does not have a way to handle it, then the program will stop executing due to the error.
-The function getString() as defined below will throw an exception if you try to access an index outside the allowable bounds. codebyte/cpp std::string getString(std::string values[], int index) { return values[index]; } int main() {'
+The function getString() as defined below will throw an exception if an index outside the allowable bounds is attempted to be accessed.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'